 For simplicity in the analysis, the same degree polynomials are used in each mesh interval, while in practical implementations of the $hp$-scheme \cite{DarbyHagerRao11, DarbyHagerRao10, LiuHagerRao15, PattersonHagerRao14}, polynomials of different degrees are often used on different intervals.
 On intervals where the solution is smooth, high degree polynomials are employed, while on intervals where the solution is nonsmooth, low degree polynomials are used.

 We focus on a collocation scheme based on the $N$ Radau quadrature points satisfying

-The interior abscissa $\tau_i$, $1 \le i \le N-1$ are the zeros of the degree $N-1$ Jacobi polynomial $P^{(1,0)}_{N-1}$ associated with the weight $1 - \tau$.
+The Radau points are related to the zeros of a Jacobi polynomial.
+Recall that the Jacobi polynomials $P^{(\alpha, \beta)}_N$ are a class of polynomials orthogonal with respect to the weight $(1-\tau)^\alpha (1+\tau)^\beta$ for $\tau \in [-1, 1]$; the subscript $N$ specifies the polynomial degree.
+The interior Radau abscissa $\tau_i$, $1 \le i \le N-1$, are the zeros of the Jacobi polynomial $P^{(1,0)}_{N-1}$ associated with the weight $1 - \tau$.
 These quadrature points are sometimes called the flipped Radau points, while the standard Radau points are $-\tau_i$, $1 \le i \le N$.
 The analysis is the same for either set of points, while the notation is a little cleaner for the flipped points.
 Besides the $N$ collocation points, our analysis also utilizes the noncollocated point $\tau_0 = -1$.